-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outside your home.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outside your home.
 Actually, indoor air quality can be just as poor as outdoor air.
 It makes sense.
 We are spending additional time indoors and our homes are becoming more energy-efficient, which means they are air tight and capturing contaminants inside.
 You should to know what’s negatively affecting your indoor air quality to help make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be tricky.
 Too much humidity can foster the growth of mold, mildew and bacteria.
 Lower amounts of humidity can damage your mucous membranes and increase the likelihood of contracting a cold or flu and heighten other respiratory problems.
 Plus, any furniture and woodwork can be impaired by both low and high humidity levels.
 Lucky for you, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 As a matter of fact, their droppings are one of the most common causes of asthma and allergy symptoms.
 Since dust mites love pillows and bedding, your bedroom is a haven for allergens.
 Another big factor is pet dander.
 So, if your pets are in your bedroom, even more allergens are building up.
 You can lower the number of allergens in your bedroom by washing your bedding often and using a vacuum that includes a HEPA filter.
 You can take removing allergens to a new level with a whole-home air filtration system.
 A professional from Colvin's Inc can show you all your options and help you determine the perfect system for your needs.
 3. Household Chemicals and Odors While people may think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—due to the chemicals they consist of.
 This is also true for other household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to research a Lennox® whole-home filtration system.
 The air in your home should contribute to your health, not harm it.
 We want to offer our expertise to ensure you have the best indoor air quality you can.
-To schedule an in-home air assessment or inquire about indoor air quality, call us at 816-630-2702.
-If it’s more convenient for you, you can also schedule your appointment with us online.
+To schedule an in-home air assessment or inquire about indoor air quality, call us at 816-379-3918.